Birkenwerder station: Beginnings

 The southern section of the Berlin Northern Railway was opened on 10 July 1877.
 After the opening, three pairs of trains ran between Berlin and Oranienburg every day, two of them on to Neubrandenburg.
 Birkenwerder was the stop for all trains.
 For suburban traffic around Berlin, a few months after the route opened, so-called omnibus trains were also introduced; At the end of 1877, three such trains ran between Berlin and Oranienburg and back.

-With the increase in suburban traffic, the line between Berlin and Oranienburg was expanded to two tracks in 1890/1891 and a cheaper suburban tariff was introduced between the two cities on 1 October 1891.
+With the increase in suburban traffic, the line between Berlin and Oranienburg was expanded to two tracks in 1890/1891 and a cheaper suburban fee was introduced between the two cities on 1 October 1891.

-That year, the number of daily suburban train pairs on this section increased from 8 to 13.
-In 1892 the Birkenwerder station was named 3rd class station, it had twelve switches and a fixed loading ramp as well as a private connection.
+In 1981, the number of daily suburban train pairs on this section increased from 8 to 13.
+In 1892 the Birkenwerder station was named a 3rd class station, it had twelve switches and a fixed loading ramp as well as a private connection.

 In the following years, the number of trains continued to increase significantly.
-Before the First World War, the suburban trains ran about once or twice an hour.
+Before the First World War, suburban trains ran about once or twice an hour.